yigityuce/N2MS/Languages/Javascript/Libraries & Frameworks/Angular/README.md

 | ReactiveFormsModule | @angular/forms | When you want to build reactive forms
 | RouterModule | @angular/router | When you want to use RouterLink, .forRoot(), and .forChild()
 | HttpClientModule | @angular/common/http | When you want to talk to a server

+* **BrowserModule** imports **CommonModule**.
+* Additionally, BrowserModule **re-exports** CommonModule making all of its directives available to any module that imports BrowserModule.
+* For apps that **run in the browser**, import BrowserModule in the **root AppModule** because it provides services that are essential to launch and run a browser app.
+* BrowserModule’s providers are **for the whole app** so it should only be in the root module, not in feature modules.
+* Feature modules only need the common directives in CommonModule; they don’t need to re-install app-wide providers.

 ```ts